Choosing the Correct Seat for Your Child

 Remember, adults should wear seat belts, too.
 Set

 an example for the children in your car.
-When you’re
+When youre

-an expectant mother, it’s important to always wear
+an expectant mother, its important to always wear

 your seat belt to protect you and your unborn child.